sxndhu/Naxco/README.md

 # Company Website – Freelance Project (South London)

-This repository contains the source code for a fully responsive company website I designed and developed as a freelance web developer for a business based in South London.
+This repository contains the source code for a fully responsive company website I designed and developed as a freelance web developer for a business based in South of London.

 ## 📈 Project Impact